A low-order automatic domain splitting approach for nonlinear uncertainty mapping: Numerical simulations

 \subsection{\Acrshort{loads}-\acrshort{gmm}: test cases}

 This last section illustrates the application of the described \acrshort{loads}-\acrshort{gmm} algorithm to orbit uncertainty propagation.
 Two test cases taken from the literature are considered and used to assess the performance of our approach.
-The comparison is sometimes qualitative, since few absolute performance indexes are presented by the authors of these works.
+The comparison is mostly qualitative, since few absolute performance indices are presented by the authors of these works.

 The \acrshort{loads} algorithm is initialized by setting $N_{max,j}=10$ and $n_{b/r}=20$, while different values of $\varepsilon_{\nu}$ are analysed to assess the sensitivity on this parameter.
 The GMM pattern is built by considering the univariate splitting library described in Section~\ref{sec:LOADS-GMM}, with $\tilde{w}^{(0)}=\tilde{w}^{(2)}=0.2252246852539708$ and $\tilde{w}^{(1)}=0.5495506294920584$.
 The performance of the approach is expressed in terms of computational time and \acrfull{lam}~\citep{DeMars2013}.
 Given two multivariate \acrshortpl{pdf} $p$ and $q$, the \acrshort{lam} is expressed as